MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn how to manage live components by using PowerShell."
+description: "Learn how to manage loop components by using PowerShell."
 ---

-# Manage live components in SharePoint
+# Manage loop components in SharePoint

 Loop experiences on Microsoft 365 OneDrive or SharePoint are backed by .fluid files and powered by Microsoft Fluid Framework.
-Administrators need to manage access to Loop experiences from SharePoint and not from the Microsoft Teams admin center.
+Administrators need to manage access to loop experiences from SharePoint and not from the Microsoft Teams admin center.

 ## Loop service requirements